StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 The computational resources we use in the experiments include a local Nvidia H100 cluster with eight nodes and three Nvidia A100 clusters, as listed in table \ref{tab:cluster-config}.
 We utilize two model types of total three settings, as listed in table \ref{tab:model-config}.
 For the DiT(Diffusion Transformer) model, we use similar configurations as those in Stable Diffusion 3\cite{esser2024sd3}.
 We utilize the backbone Diffusion Transformer only, without other components like the text and image encoders.
 During training, both models use bfloat16 precision and a batch size of 1 to accommodate longer input sequences.

-In the evaluation section, we aim to answer three major questions: \begin{itemize} \item How much improvement in throughput can WallFacer bring?
-Additionally, how adaptable is WallFacer to clusters with both good and poor inter-node connections? \item Is the additional memory cost incurred by WallFacer acceptable considering the throughput improvement it offers? \item How does WallFacer perform in scenarios of weak and strong scaling?
-Specifically, does it outperform Ring Attention when scaled to handle longer inputs? \end{itemize}
+In the evaluation section, we aim to answer three major questions: 1) How much improvement in throughput can StarTrail bring?
+Additionally, how adaptable is StarTrail to clusters with both good and poor inter-node connections?
+2) Is the additional memory cost incurred by StarTrail acceptable considering the throughput improvement it offers?
+3) How does StarTrail perform in scenarios of weak and strong scaling?
+Specifically, does it outperform Ring Attention when scaled to handle longer inputs?